-Giardia in puppies is an infection of the intestines.
+Giardia in puppies and dogs is an infection of the intestines.
+It’s one of the most common intestinal parasites in both dogs and humans.
 Typically, the infection occurs in the small intestine.
 It is caused by a single-celled organism called a protozoan parasite.

 This parasite’s name is giardia duodenalis and has seven different genotypes, labeled A through G. The ones that most often affect puppies are the genotype C and D.

 This parasitic organism is not the same thing as a bacterium, a virus, or a worm.
 It is a worldwide parasite that can infect both animals and humans alike.
 Humans who become ill with something called “Travelers Diarrhea” can attribute their condition to the giardia parasite.